 This information travels from the HDMI output port, through the HDMI cable, to the display device’s input port.
 The display device then decodes the data and responds accordingly by switching the required pixels on or off.

 Similarly, a typical soundbar for a home theatre system also uses an HDMI input port.
 It receives the audio signals from the source device and then broadcasts them as audio.

 So from the discussion above, it should be clear that there are two types of HDMI devices:

 - Output devices

 - Input devices

-The following table lists the HDMI devices that use HDMI interface highlighting whether they have input or output HDMI ports.
+The following table lists the HDMI devices that use HDMI interfaces, highlighting whether they have input or output ports.